Artificial Intelligence and Machine Learning in the Retail Industry

 So, how can AI help in increasing the customer foot-fall at a brick and mortar retail store?
-The answer is simple – by using AI powered robots.
+The answer is simple – by using AI-powered robots.

-But what does this humanoid Pepper do differently from a sales man?
+But what does this humanoid Pepper do differently from a salesman?

 Firstly, Pepper acts as a brand ambassador for the store that drives in customers.
 Based on sheer curiosity, customers are more likely to stop by your store to experience an interaction with a robot who could help them with their shopping decisions.
 It almost feels like having a friendly celebrity with whom you can take a tour of the store.

 This definitely boosts user engagement and conversations inside a store.
-And the best part is that Pepper is always connected to the internet and all the data thus collected is stored on the cloud.
+And the best part is that Pepper is always connected to the internet and all the data thus collected is stored in the cloud.
 So, next time when the same customer enters the shop, it becomes easy to showcase products based on his/her interests.